bounswe/bounswe2022group5/deliverables/CMPE451_Milestone_1/M1_Report_Group5.md

 - Helping on deciding branch and PR conventions
 - Documenting Tech Stack of project
 - Creating initial base backend project with Django and Django REST
-- Helping backend team to decide on Database structure
 - Implementing Token Authentication on Backend
 - Documenting APIs
 - Implementing Login, Signup, Logout and Personal Info endpoints
 - Helping Mobile and Frontend Team to connect project to Backend
-- Reviewing Backend Pull Requests and Issues
 - Creating Scenario 1 with [Yavuz Samet Topçuğlu](https://github.com/bounswe/bounswe2022group5/wiki/Yavuz-Samet-Topcuoglu) and [Halil Burak Pala](https://github.com/bounswe/bounswe2022group5/wiki/Halil-Burak-Pala)
 - Helping team to document deliverables for Milestone 1
-- Preparing for Demo of Milestone 1

 ### Main Contributions:
 In the first weeks I helped revise and make some changes to requirements and scenario&mockups.
 I helped create branches and PR conventions for collobrative work.
 After splitting into teams, I created a roadmap for the Backend Team.
 After deciding on Django as a technology, I created the inital project.
 After that, I implemented the Authentication settings and documented and implemented the Login, Signup, Logout and Personal Info endpoints with the help of Token Authentication.
 I helped frontend and mobile connect to backend.